Lower Columbia River Music Educators Association (LCRMEA)

 4.1 Number and Qualifications

-The officers of the corporation shall be a President, a Vice President, a Past President, a Secretary and a Treasurer, each of whom shall be elected by the Association.
+The officers of the corporation shall be a President, a Vice President, a Past President, a Secretary, a Treasurer, Band Chair, Choral Chair, Elementary Chair, and Orchestra Chair each of whom shall be elected by the Association.
 Other officers and assistant officers may be elected or appointed by the Board, such officers and assistant officers to hold office for such period, have such authority and perform such duties as are provided in these Bylaws or as may be provided by resolution of the Board.
 Any officer may be assigned by the Board any additional title that the Board deems appropriate.
 Any two or more offices may be held by the same person, except the offices of President and Secretary.

 4.2 Election and Term of Office